 The master’s programme in Medical Biotechnology focuses on cutting-edge technologies used to explore biomolecules in humans at a holistic-level, as well as providing understanding about how biological processes function and are altered in disease.
 The acquired knowledge is applied to the design of innovative diagnostic tools, drugs and therapies capable of curing diseases and improving human health.
-Besides knowledge about how health and life quality can be improved, the programme also focuses on how technology can be used to characterize the interplay between humans and populations of other microorganisms, and how such knowledge can be used to benefit the development of a sustainable society and preserve life.
+Besides knowledge about how health and life quality can be improved, the programme also focuses on how technology can be used to characterize the interplay between humans and microorganisms, and how such knowledge can be used to benefit the development of a sustainable society and preserve life.

 Faculty and research

 The School of Engineering Sciences in Chemistry, Biotechnology and Health conducts research in both fundamental and applied sciences with an emphasis on the medical aspects of human biology and the development of technical applications for medical care.
 The research activities conducted are multidisciplinary in nature, bringing together technology, biology and bioinformatics.
 The researchers are internationally recognised and many are world-leading, and conduct collaborative projects with leading international scientists as well as companies within the biotechnology private sector.